Nokia X2 (2014)

 The Nokia X2 is an entry-level smartphone which was announced and released by Microsoft Mobile on 24 June 2014.
 It is the successor of the Nokia X, being the first smartphone running version 2.0 of the Android-based Nokia X platform operating system.
 The Nokia X family of Android phones was discontinued on July 17, 2014.

 Specifications

 Display

-The Nokia X2 features a 4.3 inch (11 cm) ClearBlack IPS LCD display with WVGA resolution (480x800 pixels) that offers a pixel density of 217 ppi.
+The Nokia X2 features a 4.3 inch (11 cm) ClearBlack IPS LCD with WVGA resolution (480x800 pixels) that offers a pixel density of 217 ppi.

 Software

 Nokia X2 is based on AOSP (Android open source project) and comes with the Nokia X software platform 2.0, the successor of X software platform 1.0.
 It is a modified version of Android Jelly Bean 4.3 and can run all Android apps except Google service apps like Google Maps, Playstore, Gmail etc. By rooting one can use all Google services.
 Nokia X Platform 2.0 features a tile-based, customisable app launcher with a notification logging interface called Fastlane and supports multitasking through a card-based app switcher.
 Nokia X2 comes pre-loaded with Nokia Store, Facebook, Twitter, Outlook, OneDrive, Opera Mini and many more.